top of page

 IDENTIFY

-Help utilities access State Revolving Funds and other BIL funding to finance capital upgrades
+Help utilities access State Revolving Funds and other funding to finance capital upgrades

 ASSESS

-Conduct an assessment of the utilities' technical, management and financial (TMF) conditions
+Conduct an assessment of utilities' technical, management and financial (TMF) conditions

 DOCUMENT

-Document of best practices, case studies and preparation of modules
+Document best practices, case studies, and preparation of modules

 IMPLEMENT

-Identify and implement projects to optimize sewer collection systems, combined sewer systems, wastewater treatment
+Identify and implement projects to optimize sewer collection systems, combined sewer systems, and wastewater treatment

 PRACTICE

-Build a Community of Practice for ongoing cooperation and implementation of best practices
+Build a PRESERVE community for ongoing cooperation and implementation of best practices

 GREAT LAKES PROJECT AREAS OF IMPACT